By Karla Arboleda

 Dutta said UGA researchers will likely begin working with the new rootstock soon.
 However, Carolina Strongback watermelon won’t be common in other states for awhile.
 “That depends on the success of the variety in different multi-location trials,” Dutta said.
 “We’ll start looking at the experiment station maybe next year.”

-Watermelon varieties that are currently grown in the Southeast can be susceptible to diseases like downy mildew, gummy stem blight, anthracnose and Fusarium wilt.
+Watermelon varieties that grow in the Southeast can be susceptible to diseases like downy mildew, gummy stem blight, anthracnose and Fusarium wilt.

 “In most vegetable fields … in Southeast Georgia, nematodes, especially rootknot nematodes, are common,” Dutta said.
 “There’s some management practices you can do for fusarium, but everything will be jeopardized if you do not control nematodes.”